 The first location, at the start of the tour, is the only location that needs to be put in exactly the right place.
 The app still uses GPS for this, both on the starting point screen – to help listeners find their way to the correct location – and when sorting tours by proximity to the listener.

+Once the first location is placed, you won’t see the map anymore.
+You’ll see the script tab in Mapmaker where you can add locations one at a time, or in batches.
 It’s also important to keep the locations in sequence.
-Listeners can use the carousel to play locations in any order, but on-screen directions follow the sequence, and explain how to get from one location to the next.
+This is because the on-screen directions follow the sequence and explain how to get from one location to the next.

 How do directions work on an indoor tour? #

-If you have private access, open up the location and scroll down past the script.
-You’ll see an entry field for directions.
+You can add in the on-screen directions yourself.
+Remember, if you can’t provide the directions in 150 characters, then you probably need another location to help guide users from one point to the next.
 We recommend keeping these as short as possible to prevent them from taking up too much of the device’s screen.

 How do I add images to an indoor tour? #